 Have you ever had the weird feeling like you’re on a different schedule than everyone around you?

-Maybe you’re always yawning when your friends are just getting ready to go out.
+Maybe you’re always yawning when your friends are just getting ready to go to dinner.
 Or no matter how many hours of sleep you get, you never really feel awake at work before noon.

 Say hello to your chronotype, or your body’s biological clock.
 When you work against your natural inner schedule, and you’ll sort of have the feeling like you’re permanently jet-lagged.
 But when you work with it, you can sleep better at night, feel more energized during the day, and unlock your hidden potential, says sleep expert Michael Breus, PhD, in his new book The Power of When.